nathandao/sytes-docker/README.md

 The full article/tutorial can be read [here](http://lisperator.net/sytes/).
 If you find Sytes as interesting as I do, I hope you would also find this Docker setup a little handy.

 This is pretty much a work in progress.
-I guess the only missing pieace is getting `/assets` to be served from the same docker image.
+I guess the only missing piece is getting `/assets` to be served from the same docker image.

 Built on top of daewok's [lisp-devel-docker](https://github.com/daewok/lisp-devel-docker)